 Why has Yara International placed such focus on diversifying its leadership and creating an open and inclusive workplace?

-Yara sells to more than 160 countries and has operations in more than 60 countries.
-We have millions of customers globally yet we are serving them with only 17 000 employees.
+Yara sells to more than 160 countries and has operations in over 60 more.
+We have millions of customers globally, yet we are serving them with only 17 000 employees.

 How is Yara International securing that their mission, vision and values is embedded in their culture and DNA, and helping to develop the next generation of leaders?